-Having lived in going on seven countries now, I can easily say I’ve had to pack for moving abroad more times than I can truly keep up with!
+Having lived in going on nine countries now, I can easily say I’ve had to pack for moving abroad more times than I can truly keep up with!
 Over the years of my travels to other lands, I’ve had to narrow down what exactly I need to take with me for each move.
 My first course of action whenever it’s time for me to move to another country is to write down an extensive moving abroad packing checklist!

 In this post, I’m going to simplify your life by giving you my ultimate packing list for moving abroad!
 And since what you take with you when moving abroad may vary depending on where you go, I will categorize down below both the packing basics and the country specifics you might need for the most popular destinations.

 Here we go!